-7. Prioritize Speed
+7. Prioritize Site Performance

-8. Canonical URLs
+8. Utilize Canonical URLs

-Ecommerce sites have some of the messiest and longest URLs you find online.
+Ecommerce sites have some of the messiest and longest URLs you can find online.
 The bigger the store, the worse it gets, as the inclusion of parameters from search and navigation systems can add millions of unique URLs based on click paths.

-It’s not uncommon to see large retailers with up to 1,000 URL variations for a single product.
-Thanks to search functionality, this outcome is often unavoidable, since the last thing you want to do is prevent your customer from finding the products they’re looking for with the attribute filtering that enables precise product identification.
+Thanks to ecommerce search/navigation functionality, this outcome is often unavoidable, and the last thing you want to do is prevent your customer from finding the products they’re looking for with the attribute filtering that enables precise product identification.

-Unfortunately, this scenario is troublesome for retailers and brands since it wastes Google’s time as the crawlers track down and index every version of the URL.
+Unfortunately, this scenario is troublesome for retailers and brands since it wastes Google’s time as the crawlers can track down and index every version of the URL.

 9. Limit Architecture Depth